-- Optimize your site content for the search engines.
+4. Optimize your site content for the search engines.

-Some real estate companies make the mistake of creating a lot of great content but failing to optimize this content for the search engines.
+Some real estate companies make the mistake of creating a lot of great content but failing to do on-page optimization of this content for the search engines.

 If the search engines can’t crawl or “read” your content, then they won’t be able to serve relevant blog and site pages to…

 Here are some of the elements that you’ll also need to consider before publishing your content:

 - Meta Title: This is the title that will appear on the search engine results page.
 It should contain the keyword you are emphasizing in the content.

 - Meta Description: This is a brief description of the content that appears below the title on the search engine results page.

 These should include a target keyword but also accurately describe the content in each section.

 - Image ALT text: When you include images on the site page or blog post, you need to include an image ALT text for every image.
-It should describe the image while also containing a target keyword.

 This contact information should be included on the header or footer of your site page and should be consistent across pages.

 This real estate SEO checklist is a great place to start for your on-page SEO tasks.

 The real estate SEO checklist above offers a great breakdown of the specific details you’ll need to be aware of when publishing your content.

-- Develop quality video content.
+5. Develop quality video content.